letanure/interview-training/docs/01-project-setup/implementation.md

 ## Lessons Learned

 ### Familiarity with Modern Tooling
-- **Setup feels familiar**: The TypeScript + SWC combination aligns with what I've been using recently
+- **Setup feels familiar**: The TypeScript + SWC combination aligns with current industry practices
 - **Evolution, not revolution**: Vite has become the standard gradually, making the transition smooth
-- **Importance of staying current**: Regular evaluation of new options ensures you're using optimal tooling
+- **Importance of staying current**: Regular evaluation of new options ensures optimal tooling choices

 ### Key Takeaway
 The React ecosystem has stabilized around Vite as the build tool of choice.
 While the setup process is familiar, it's crucial to periodically review new options to understand: